-In large servers, there might be hundreds and thousands of tasks running parallelly.
+In large servers, there might be hundreds and thousands of tasks running parallely.
 The concurrent programming features in Golang makes it easy to progress with multiple tasks simultaneously.
-It uses goroutines, which consume as low as 2 KB memory, to perform multiple tasks at the same time.
+It uses goroutines, which consume as low as 2 KB memory, to perform several tasks at the same time.
 An advantage is that the growable segment stacks in goroutines only use more memory when needed.

 Concurrent Garbage Collector